Life's Pure Balance

 Earn $$$ for referring clients to us.

 Thank you for telling your freinds and neighbors about our service.
-It is truly appreciated.
+It is truly appreciate.
 About 40% of our new business is from referrals, whether it is clients, vets, groomers and friends.

-If a new client uses Pets Are Inn and mentions your name, we will send you a referral coupon which can be applied to your pet's next stay.
+If a new client uses Pets Are Inn and mentions your name, we will send you a referral coupon which can be applies to your pet's next stay.

 Pets Are Inn�